zhengqian1515/GEPNet/README.md

   Dataset III [Hecktor 2022](https://hecktor.grand-challenge.org/)

 2. Setting up the datasets

-  After you have downloaded the datasets, you can follow the settings in [nnFormer](https://github.com/282857341/nnFormer) for path configurations and preprocessing procedures.
+  First, we need to name and store our data according to the data format required by nnUNet.
+For example, ecpc_001_0000.nii.gz.
+After manually creating these datasets, we need to generate a dataset.json file.
+This file specifies the dataset structure for generating the model structure file.

+  For the data format and dataset.json file, refer to the examples provided on [GitHub](https://github.com/MIC-DKFZ/nnUNet/blob/nnunetv1/documentation/dataset_conversion.md) and convert them to your own.
+You can also refer to [nnFormer](https://github.com/282857341/nnFormer) for path configuration and preprocessing procedues.

   Finally, your folders should be organized as follows:
   ```
   ./GepNet/
   ./DATASET/